jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

   Throttle on the emails that can be sent from your Amazon EC2 account   Throttle applied On-Demand Instances                                                    Limits vary depending on instance type.
 For more information, see [How many instances can I run in Amazon EC2](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2).
   Spot Instances                                                         Limits vary depending on instance type, region, and account.
 For more information, see [Spot Instance Limits](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-limits.html).
   Reserved Instances                                                     20 Reserved Instances per Availability Zone, per month, plus 20 regional Reserved Instances.
+For more information, see [Reserved Instance Limits](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-reserved-instances.html#ri-limits).
   Dedicated Hosts                                                        Up to two Dedicated Hosts per instance family, per region can be allocated.
   AMI Copies                                                             Destination regions are limited to 50 concurrent AMI copies at a time, with no more than 25 of those coming from a single source region.